 When Phoenix residents want to experience distinct seasons, they can head up to Northern Arizona towns such as Flagstaff for weekend trips.
 The northern part of the state regularly receives snowfall during winter.

 Phoenix residents can enjoy some of the best outdoor recreations that the Southwest has to offer.
 The nearby Superstition Mountains have hiking trails that cover more than 170 miles.
 From off-road tours in the desert terrain to kayaking on Lake Pleasant, the Phoenix area has plenty of options for outdoor enthusiasts.

 Active adults who enjoy playing golf will feel right at home in Phoenix.
-The area is considered to be one of the best destinations in the Southwest for golf.
+The area is considered one of the best destinations in the Southwest for golf.
 Greater Phoenix is home to nearly 200 golf courses, from municipal to resort-style courses.
 With Phoenix’s sunny weather and abundant courses, retirees in the area can enjoy golf throughout the year.

 Phoenix’s cultural attractions, shopping, and entertainment allow retirees to live a well-rounded lifestyle.
 Those interested in art will enjoy the Phoenix Art Museum, which is the largest of its kind in the Southwest.
-The heart of Downtown Phoenix also has a popular open-air market and café where residents can browse artisan goods, crafts, and locally grown produce.
+The heart of Downtown Phoenix also has a popular open-air market and cafe where residents can browse artisan goods, crafts, and locally grown produce.

-Every year, Phoenix draws over one million people for the annual Arizona State Fair, which has musical performances, rodeo attractions, and more.
+Every year, Phoenix draws over one million people for the annual Arizona State Fair, which has musical performances, rodeo events, and more.
 For those who prefer sports, residents can watch NBA, WNBA, and MLB games at Phoenix’s Chase Field and Talking Stick Resort Arena.
 From festivals to sports games, active adults living in Phoenix can enjoy a full calendar of events throughout the year.